suixinsuo/olympus-protocol/docs/GettingStarted.md

 uint public currentNumberOfInvestors;
 ```

-`maxInvestors` will be a number selected on creation on the fund, that should not be changed later on. `currentNumberOfInvestors` is a counter that keeps track of the number of investors.
+`maxInvestors` is a number set at the creation of the fund and cannot be changed. `currentNumberOfInvestors` is a counter that keeps track of the number of investors.
 (As we can not get the length of the mapping `activeInvestors`).

 After creating these initial variables, we can modify the initialize function.